Source code for landlab.components.tectonics.listric_kinematic_extender

 """

-Apply tectonic extension and subsidence kinematically.
+Apply tectonic extension kinematically.

 Landlab component that simulates development of an asymmetric rift on a listric